Philanthropy New York has launched several collaborative projects and initiatives to help grantmakers:

 PNY has a long history of supporting programs that seek to increase diversity in our sector and beyond.
 Over several years, we have forged coalitions with others in the sector, undertaken research, helped bring professionals of color into the field and created a standing board committee to help foster practices among members that promote inclusivity.

 - Find an overview of work in this area and a collection of helpful background resources.

-Education Funders Research Initiative (EdFunders) is a special PNY project that brings together private foundations that have invested over $2 billion in New York City public school reform efforts over the last decade.
-These foundations have been crucial to many of the reform strategies pursued both by the New York State Department of Education and by other education support organizations.
-Now they are collaborating to engage New Yorkers and focus our leaders on new research into how we can best prepare students for college and 21st-century careers, driven by the question: How can we improve on what's working in NYC education?
+Education Funders Research Initiative (EdFunders) was a special PNY project that brought together private foundations that had invested over $2 billion in New York City public school reform efforts over a decade.
+These foundations were crucial to many of the reform strategies pursued both by the New York State Department of Education and by other education support organizations.
+In 2012, they collaborated to engage New Yorkers and focus our leaders on new research into how we can best prepare students for college and 21st-century careers, driven by the question: How can we improve on what's working in NYC education?

 - For more, visit the special EdFunders website.